-Teeth spacing is an extremely common dental condition among adults and children alike.
-It appears as gaps between teeth and can occur anywhere along the top or bottom dental arches.
-Rarely does teeth spacing present a dire medical situation, and in many cases it’s totally harmless.
-The main concerns are dental hygiene (wide gaps can lead to gum decay and infection) and cosmetics, because it can make you uncomfortable flashing your pearly whites.
+Teeth spacing is a common dental condition among adults and children alike.
+Rarely does teeth spacing present a dire medical situation, and in many cases, it’s totally harmless.
+Even so, it can lead to gum decay and make you uncomfortable flashing your pearly whites.

-The good news is that spacing is relatively easy to treat, and there are numerous highly effective options, including home aligners.
-These innovative companies deliver Invisalign-esque aligners directly to you, allowing for affordable, invisible spacing correction from the convenience of your home.
+The good news is that spacing is easy to treat, and there are numerous effective options, including home aligners.
+These innovative companies deliver Invisalign-esque aligners directly to you, providing affordable spacing correction from the convenience of your home.
 While they sound fantastic, home aligners aren’t a perfect fit for everyone.
-Consider this guide your roadmap to home aligner spacing treatment: which types of spacing respond well, which companies are the best, and which alternate routes you can take if you decide against home aligners.
+This guide is your roadmap to home aligner spacing treatment: which types of spacing respond well, which companies are the best, and which alternate routes you can take.

 Table of Contents